Multi-Frame Self-Supervised Depth Estimation with Multi-Scale Feature Fusion in Dynamic Scenes: Method

-where $s\in \{t-1,t+1\}$.
+Our multi-frame model uses the ResNet-18~\cite{he2016deep} as the encoder.
+The first two layers of ResNet-18 are used as the texture feature encoder $N_f$ and the last three layers are used as depth encoder $N_e$.
+The depth decoder $N_d$ is the same as~\cite{godard2019digging}.
 The multi-frame depth network leverages the multi-view-stereo method to embed the spatial-temporal features.
-The target frame $I_t$ and source frame $I_s$ are encoded to be pyramidal features $F_1$ and $F_2$.
-The features $F_2$ at $1/4$ raw resolution are used as context features $F_t$ and $F_s$ to balance the computation complexity and performance.

-Similar to Eq.~\eqref{eqn:proj}, given the pose estimation $ T_{t \rightarrow s}$, the source features are re-projected to the target view $V_t$ as:
+The target frame $I_t$ and source frame $I_s$ are first encoded to be pyramidal features $F_1$ and $F_2$ by the feature encoder $N_f$ separately.
+The features $F_2$ at $1/4$ raw resolution are used as texture features $F_t$ and $F_s$ to balance the computation complexity and performance.
+Similar to Eq.~\ref{eqn:proj}, given the pose estimation $ T_{t \rightarrow s}$, the source features from view $V_{t-1}$ are re-projected to the target view $V_t$ as:

 where $d^i$ is the hypothesized depth which is obtained by discretizing the sampling in linear space, ranging from $d_{\min}$ to $d_{\max}$, into $D$ bins.
 Each $d^i$ is given by: